one-data-model/one-data-model.github.io/index.md

 Most of the participating organisations have created tooling that supports converting their models to and from SDF.
 Hence full round tripping is available to verify if the SDF syntax can convey all the needed information.
-The [playground][] repository has an CI system in place that analyzes pull request with respect to their syntax.
+The [playground][] repository has an CI system in place that analyzes pull requests and provides reports with respect to their syntax usage.
 The aim is that all models in the playground are syntactically valid SDF files.

 Next steps for OneDM (conducted in parallel):

-- Standardize the Semantic Definition Format (SDF) in IETF.
+- Standardize the Semantic Definition Format (SDF) in IETF
 - Select models in the playground to for OneDM
-- Further develop SDF so that more complex models can be created.
+- Further develop SDF so that more complex models can be created

 ## Repository overview